In January 2015, the new electronic application management system was launched by the Government of Canada, known as the Express Entry (EE).

 Key features of the EE:

-– Top ranked applicant’s will receive an Invitation to Apply (ITA) and will have not more than 90 days to submit a fully completed PR application package to the IRCC;
+– Top-ranked applicants will receive an Invitation to Apply (ITA) and will have to submit a fully completed PR application package to the IRCC within a specific time period;

 – Score may be improved by obtaining provincial nomination or LMIA-supported Job Offer;